Hermann von Schmid: Life

-He was born in Waizenkirchen (now in Austria, but at that time still in Bavaria) and studied law at Ludwig Maximilian University of Munich, where he obtained his doctorate and entered the judiciary.
+Schmid was born in Waizenkirchen (now in Austria, but at that time still in Bavaria) and studied law at Ludwig-Maximilians-Universität München (LMU), where he obtained his doctorate and entered the judiciary.

 He began his literary career as a dramatist with Camoëns and Bretislav (1843), which caught the attention of the Bavarian king Ludwig I and led to a position at the court theatre.
-After the Revolution of 1848, his support for Johannes Ronge and the failure of his marriage caused him professional difficulties and he was obliged to retire from the service, moving into a two-storey house at the head of the Tegernseer Landstraße in the south-east of the city.
+After the Revolution of 1848, his support for Johannes Ronge and the failure of his marriage caused him professional difficulties, and he was obliged to retire from the service, moving into a two-storey house at the head of the Tegernseer Landstraße in the south-east of the city.

-He obtained great popularity in the 1860s as a prolific writer of historical novels based on events in Austrian and Bavarian history.
+Schmid obtained great popularity in the 1860s as a prolific writer of historical novels based on events in Austrian and Bavarian history.
 He was granted the Order of St Michael in 1869, the next year was appointed director of the Volkstheater on Gärtnerplatz, resigning the position after a few years.
 He was ennobled in 1876.

 He died in Munich, where today a street bears his name.